ComponentsCode and Groups

 Line focus

-Use the focus prop to blur non-focused lines, drawing attention to specific code sections:
+Use the focus prop to dim non-focused lines and draw attention to a subset of the code:

 const greeting = "Hello, World!";